DataDog/apps/examples/geomap/README.md

 ## Prerequesites

--   docker
+-   Docker
--   a datadog account with:
+-   A Datadog Account with:
-    -   an api key
+    -   An API Key
-    -   an application key
+    -   An application Key

 ## Getting Started